nats-io/nats-connector-redis/README.md

 ## NATS Redis Connector source package structure

-* io.nats.connector.plugins.redis - This redis plug-in, developed by Apcera.
+* io.nats.connector.plugins.redis - This redis plug-in, developed by the NATS team.

 ### Referencing the Redis plugin from the NATS connector framework